The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 It is of course sometimes the case that these employers are unconnected, and the individual has simply accepted two posts, one abroad and one in the UK.
 For instance, a person might be employed by Oxford University and by the Sorbonne, with different responsibilities under each contract.

 Often, however, the employers are associated, with the employee’s duties divided into those relating to an overseas employment and those related to the UK employment.
 Historically, this type of dual contract was particularly common when the individual was non-domiciled, and in some cases they were also used by not ordinarily resident individuals (prior to the concept of ordinary residence being abolished).

-This guidance note explains why dual contracts are attractive to non-domiciliaries.
+This guidance note explains why dual contracts are attractive to those who are non-domiciled and not deemed domiciled in the UK.
 It also sets out best practice when setting up dual contracts, discusses the anti-avoidance legislation which may be used to counter them and describes HMRC’s approach.
 The Foreign employment guidance note explains the background to these topics.

-A person who is resident but not domiciled in the UK can use the remittance basis for earnings from an employment that is both:
+A person who is resident but not domiciled or deemed domiciled in the UK can use the remittance basis for earnings from an employment that is both: